Skip to Content

 Christmas in London with kids

 Cross the magical Tower Bridge and hear all about the historic Tower of London.
 Cruise through the winding streets of London and feel dazzled by the merry décor.
-Take your pick between a live or audio guide to learn some jolly facts about each location.

 Tours depart at 5:00 PM, 6:00 PM, 7:00 PM, and 8:00 PM and starts from the London Eye, Belvedere Road, Tourist bus stop number 77, London, SE1 7GH (nearest tube station is Waterloo, 2 minute walk).